goinfinite/ez/README.md

 _If you are running locally, follow steps 1 to 6 of the "Unit Testing" title above._

-2. Get the CONTROL binary, download it to the `/var/infinite/` directory and give it execution permission:
+2. Get the Ez binary, download it to the `/var/infinite/` directory and give it execution permission:

 ```
 chmod +x /var/infinite/ez